DataDog/integrations-core/fluentd/README.md

 ##### Add metadata to your logs

-In order to get the best use out of your logs in Datadog, it is important to have the proper metadata associated with your logs (including hostname and source).
-By default, the hostname and timestamp should be properly remapped thanks to our default [remapping for reserved attributes][12].
+Proper metadata (including hostname and source) is the key to unlocking the full potential of your logs in Datadog.
+By default, the hostname and timestamp fields should be properly remapped via the [remapping for reserved attributes][12].

 ##### Source and Custom tags